JasonRivers/arduino-ATEM-xkeys/README.md

 # Notes

-I have tested this with an X-Keys XK60 with a Black Magic ATEM Production Studio 4K running on an Arduino Mega ADKcl with Ethernet shield.
+I have tested this with an X-Keys XK60 with a Black Magic ATEM Production Studio 4K running on an Arduino Mega ADK with Ethernet shield.